Karl Rothenburg: World War II

 During the Invasion of Poland in September 1939, Rothenburg and his regiment took part in the combats in Polish Corridor and then in Toruń and Brest-Litovsk area as the part of 3rd Panzer Division.
 Rothenburg received Clasps to the Iron Cross for his service and following the Polish campaign, he was transferred to Gera, Thuringia where he assumed command of Panzer Regiment 25 of the newly formed 7th Panzer Division under Generalmajor Georg Stumme.

-Rothenburg spent following months with the training on Czechoslovakian Panzer 38(t) tanks and developed a kind relatinship with new divisional commander, then-Generalmajor Erwin Rommel.
-During the Battle of France in May and June 1940, Rothenburg's regiment broke through the Allies' Meuse River defenses, smashed through Belgium and France, and overran french 1st Armoured Division, destroying more than 100 tanks and some 30 armored cars in the process.
+Rothenburg spent following months with the training on Czechoslovak Panzer 38(t) tanks and developed a kind relationship with new divisional commander, then-Generalmajor Erwin Rommel.
+During the Battle of France in May and June 1940, Rothenburg's regiment broke through the Allies' Meuse River defenses, smashed through Belgium and France, and overran French 1st Armoured Division, destroying more than 100 tanks and some 30 armored cars in the process.

-Then Rothenburg and his tanks helped to repel british counterattack to Arras, overran the french 31st Motorized Infantry Division and then helped destroy French 1st Army at Lille.
+Then Rothenburg and his tanks helped to repel British counterattack to Arras, overran the French 31st Motorized Infantry Division and then helped destroy French 1st Army at Lille.
 The 25th Panzer Regiment then turned south and captured the city of Cherbourg and pushed almost to the Spanish border by the time the French surrendered.
 Rothenburg also rescued Rommel by picking him up from the battlefield, when his command tank was knocked out.
 For his service in France, Rothenburg received the Knight's Cross of the Iron Cross, the highest decoration of Nazi Germany awarded for bravery in combat.

 The 25th Panzer Regiment was then engaged in the occupation duties in the area of Bordeaux until February 1941 when it was relocated to East Prussia.
 During the Operation Barbarossa, the invasion of the Soviet Union, Rothenburg and his regiment during the capture of Wilna on 24 June 1941.
 His regiment then became involved in the heavy fighting of Minsk, where Rothenburg was wounded by an explosion from the burning armored train.

 Rothenburg was offered to be evacuated by a Fiesler Storch reconnaissance plane or by a panzer escort, but he refused both because he didn't want to weaken his already depleted regiment.
 He decided to drive with two cars back to the rear.
-On his way through the enemy occupied land he was killed on 28 June and his body was discovered the next day.
+On his way through the enemy occupied land, he was killed on 28 June and his body was discovered the next day.
 Rothenburg was posthumously promoted to Generalmajor and his regiment received an honorary title "Panzerregiment Rothenburg", which was also commonly accepted by its members.